ahmkay/Beuthbox/user-frontend/readme.md

 The default branch is called `dev`, which holds the most current version.
 New features should be developed in a branch with the following syntax `feature/my-new-feature`.
 When a feature is done, it has to be peer reviewed.
 For that purpose please create a pull request in GitHub and post the link to your coworkers.

-For our stable releases we use the `main` branch.
-At the end of each development cycle the `dev` branch should be merged into the `main`.
+For our stable releases we use the `master` branch.
+At the end of each development cycle the `dev` branch should be merged into the `master`.
 This branch should contain the most latest version which is used for the deployment.

 ## Local Development